 What does Saturn look like through binoculars?

-Through typical binoculars, you should be able to pick out Saturn’s rich golden color and bulges at the sides, which are what you’ll make of the rings.
+Through the right binoculars, you should be able to pick out Saturn’s rich golden color and bulges at the sides, which are what you’ll make of the rings.
 You’ll see the bulges more so when the rings are open to us on Earth (as depicted by the above image).

 While you can always try, you probably won’t see its rings separately, Saturn’s most attractive feature, with typical home binoculars, as they will probably not be powerful enough.